Je marche seul

 "Je marche seul" ("I Walk Alone") is the name of a 1985 song recorded by the French singer and songwriter Jean-Jacques Goldman.
-It was released in June 1985 as the first single from his album Non homologué, as tenth track.
+It was released in June 1985 as the first single from his album Non homologué, as the tenth track.
 Though the song failed to reach number one on the French Singles Chart, it remains one of Goldman's biggest hit singles as well as one of his more popular songs live.

 Lyrics and music

 The upbeat song begins with a long musical introduction highlighted by a sax solo.

-When the song was released as a single, Goldman explained in various interviews that the song was very hard to compose.
-The lyrics describe someone walking alone along a road, annomyous and lost in thought, able to forget everything for the moment and the pleasure of being anonymous while observing the world.
+When the song was released as a single, Goldman explained in various interviews that the it was very hard to compose.
+The lyrics describe someone walking alone along a road, lost in thought, able to forget everything for the moment and the pleasure of being anonymous while observing the world.
 Goldman has said that "Je marche seul" is a bright song because "the loneliness is not a punishment".

 The music video, produced by Bernard Schmitt in Brussels, began to be aired on television in May 1985.
 It was well received in the media at the time.
-It shows Goldman portraying a renegade from Eastern Europe who has an affair in a train which is crossing the border.
+It shows Goldman portraying a navy sailor from Eastern Europe who has an affair in a train which is crossing the border.

 Jean-Jacques Goldman said in an interview that even before the release of the song in the media, he was sure to have a hit: "So, for "Je marche seul", I had no doubt!"